"

 Figure 17.9.
 Fillet Rupture Test / Photo Credit: Nicholas Malara, CC BY 4.0

-The macroetch test is performed by cutting the T-Joint perpendicular to the weld bead.
-In Figure 17.9 imagine that the arrow labeled “Force” was a cutting blade that cut the T-joint in half to expose the fillet weld internals.
-Once the cut is made the surface is prepped and an acid is applied to etch the metal.
-This makes the grain structure of the weld and heat affected zone show making it easier to inspect.
+The macroetch test involves cutting the T-joint perpendicular to the weld bead (considering Figure 17.9, imagine that the arrow labeled “force” was a cutting blade that cut the T-joint in half to expose the internal of the fillet weld).
+Once the cut is made, the surface is prepped and an acid is applied to etch the metal.
+This reveals the grain structure of the weld and heat-affected zone, making it easier to inspect.
 Figure 17.10 shows a macroetch of a T-joint.

 Macroetch of a T-joint is shown where a weld joint has been cut perpendicular to the direction of welding to expose a cross section of the weld beads.
 This surface is then treated with an acid solution to highlight the differences in the microstructure of the metal.
 This image has been enhanced with special lighting contrasts to show the heat affected zones and the individual grains in the weld metal.